matheussilvasantos/dynamocli/README.md

 > Deleting an entire table is significantly more efficient than removing items one-by-one, which essentially doubles the write throughput as you do as many delete operations as put operations.

+## Known Issues

+### Importing a CSV file with arrays and objects as values in it

+Unfortunately, at this moment, this library cannot properly import array and objects.
+These values will appear as strings in the DynamoDB table.

+## Cross account or multiple profiles usage

+You can run `dynamocli` passing the `AWS_PROFILE` environment variable with the profile you want to use, for example: `AWS_PROFILE=nondefaultprofile dynamocli erase users`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.